MichaelAJay/go-cache/REDIS_ONLY_REFACTOR_PLAN.md

 # Redis-Only Cache Refactoring Plan

+## 🚨 CRITICAL WARNING FOR AI AGENTS 🚨

+**BACKWARDS COMPATIBILITY MUST NOT BE CONSIDERED**

+This is a "burn the boats" refactoring.
+DO NOT attempt to maintain backwards compatibility with the existing multi-provider system.
+The goal is to make the system right moving forward, not to preserve old APIs or patterns.

+- **BREAK ALL EXISTING APIs** - Create the best possible Redis-only interface
+- **DELETE OLD CODE** - Do not keep deprecated functions or compatibility layers
+- **IGNORE MIGRATION CONCERNS** - Focus on the optimal future design
+- **EMBRACE BREAKING CHANGES** - This is a complete architectural overhaul

+Any AI agent implementing this plan should prioritize clean, optimal design over backwards compatibility.

 ## Executive Summary

 This document outlines the comprehensive refactoring plan to transition the go-cache module from a flexible multi-provider architecture to a Redis-only system while preserving all enterprise features ("bells and whistles").